amake/gradle-android-l10n-fix-plugin/README.md

 1. Add the plugin to your root project ([instructions](https://plugins.gradle.org/plugin/com.madlonkay.android-l10n-fix))
-2. Apply the plugin to your Android app or library.
-This is the project to which the `com.android.*` plugin is applied.
+2. Apply the plugin to your Android projects.
+These are any projects to which a `com.android.*` plugin is applied.
     ```
-    // Make sure this comes *after* the Android plugin is applied
     apply plugin: 'com.madlonkay.android-l10n-fix'
     ```
+   Note:
+    - This plugin should be applied *after* the Android plugin
+    - Apply this plugin to all Android projects that have locale-specific resources
 3. Optionally configure the plugin with a `l10n` block.
 See below for options.

 ## Configuration